alfarttusie/Repository/README.md

 - 🔑 **Secure user authentication**.
 - 📁 **Organized and user-friendly data handling**.
 - 🎨 **Responsive and elegant UI design**.
+- 📱 **API support for mobile apps and other applications** – The system is not limited to web browsers.

 ## 🛠️ Requirements
 To ensure the project runs properly, make sure you have: